Berkebile Oil Introduces Protection First Class solvent-free penetrating lubricant

 Additionally, solvents break down some of the essential properties of the oils they mix with and, after quickly evaporating, leave a dry, varnish-like residue that can collect dirt and may actually increase surface friction (and thus impede mechanical action).

 Protection First Class is solvent free, but is formulated to spray easily and to stick to surfaces.
-As Protection First Class is being applied, its high viscosity allows almost 100% of the product to stick to the targeted application area.
+As Protection First Class is being applied, its high viscosity allows almost 100% of the Article to stick to the targeted application area.